rajs24/sbt-ms-movie-catalog/README.md

 # Getting Started
 # Spring Boot Microservice - Movie Catalog app
-# sbt-ms-movie-catalog
-### This project developed using the following Spring boot, microservice, Spring Cloud, Spring JPA, H2 Databse.
+### This project developed using the following Spring boot, microservice, Spring Cloud, Spring JPA, H2 Database.
-* **Spring cloud netflix eureka client** is used to register the movie-catalog-service to discovery server
+* **Spring Cloud Netflix Eureka Client** is used to register the movie-catalog-service to the discovery server
-* By using **discovery server** we can avoid of hardcoding the value of localhost and port no in the code.
-By using **RestTemplate** each microserice app endpoint is exected
+* By using the **discovery server**, we can avoid hardcoding the value of localhost and port no in the code.
+By using **RestTemplate**, each microservice app endpoint is executed
-* **Spring cloud netflix hystrix** is used to view the rest endpoing call monitor in hystrix dashboard
+* **Spring Cloud Netflix Hystrix** is used to view the rest endpoint call monitor in hystrix dashboard
-* **Spring boot actuator** is used to manage and monitor the Spring Boot application for http endpoints
+* **Spring boot actuator** used to manage and monitor the Spring Boot application for Http endpoints
-* **Spring cloud starter config** is used to config the microservice specific app properties or yml file in git hub
+* **Spring cloud starter config** used to config the microservice specific app properties or yml file in git hub
-* Used **H2 database** for the following tables movie info and movie rating.
+* Used the **H2 database** for the following tables movie info and movie rating.
 Just for illustration purpose

 # Download all microservice projects, discovery server and cloud config service